Welcome to Part Two of Trust and the Presidency!

 C. Political Parties

 National political parties became more important when the popular vote became relevant to the presidency.
 The framers started out wary of political factions or parties.
 They believed political factions could only be divisive and destructive.
-Much of what they debated in the design of the Constitution was aimed at avoiding anything that would encourage the formation of political factions.
+Much of what they debated in the design of the Constitution was aimed at ensuring majority political factions could not oppress minority factions.

 The framers quickly embraced parties in practice because of their advantages.
 Party organizations exist independently of the government.
 They help mobilize and organize people to support candidates with their votes, their money, and their time.
 Political parties can help voters, too, by making clear how their candidates and policies are different and superior.
 Political parties can also help sitting presidents build support for their preferred policies.
 With such advantages, it is no surprise that the first two national parties formed during the administration of our first president, George Washington.
 The Federalists emerged around 1789, while the Democratic-Republicans formed in 1792.